-Any magazine, chipboard, office paper, or any other otherwise recyclable paper that has food waste or other contaminants becomes useless for recycling.
+Any magazine, chipboard, office paper, or any other otherwise recyclable paper that has food waste or other contaminants on it becomes useless for recycling.

 You really do need to rinse out bottles, jars, and cans before you put them out for recycling.
 They don’t have to be completely clean, as if you were going to reuse them.
-But if that ketchup or salad dressing or peanut butter can fall out of the bottle or jar, it will.
+But if that ketchup or salad dressing or peanut butter can fall out of the bottle, jar, or can, it will.
 And it will contaminate whatever paper it falls on.

-But some people put food containers out that are not even empty.
+Some careless people even put food containers out that are not even empty.
 They still contain several servings of whatever’s in them!